bjssacademy/class-based-from-go/readme.md

 >
 > In Step 5 ensure you have selected .NET 8 Runtime (Long Term Support)

+Once installed open up Visual Studio.
+If you are asked for your preferred development environment, pick "Visual C#".

-Once installed open up Visual Studio, and click on `Create a new project`:
+Hopefully you should now be presented with and option to click on `Create a new project`:

 ![Alt text](images/newproject.PNG)